pulibrary/princeton_ansible/roles/lib_sftp/README.md

 The role fails if an account has neither a key nor a password exemption, since that combination silently prevents it logging in at all.

+`lib_sftp_accounts_awaiting_keys` is the exception, for an account whose key has been requested from the partner but not yet supplied.
+Listing it there lets the run finish and prints a notice that the account cannot log in yet; its drop directories are still created and owned correctly.
+Without it the only ways to get a run to complete are to comment the account out of the role, which stops it being checked at all, or to give it a password it is not meant to have.

 `lib_sftp_allow_users` adds those accounts to sshd's `AllowUsers`, together with `pulsys` and the deploy user.
 Where any `AllowUsers` exists on a host, an account